jottinger/kgpt/README.md

 1. If no API Key is supplied, the `GPT` instance will return a `NullGPTResponse` instance, which has no data and no state.
 2. If the key is invalid, or any other HTTP Exception occurs, the `query()` call will throw a `com.enigmastation.kgpt.HttpException`.

+## Testing

+To test this codebase, you should get an API Key from whichever LLM you choose (OpenAI is the default), and plug it into a file called `.env`.
+There's an `.env.default` in the repository, but it has a blank `apiKey` value and will not successfully test the API; it's only there as an example.